-Commissioner Olevson acknowledged Google's communication during the Study Session and their willingness to incorporate the Commission's suggestions into the proposed project.
-He added that this type of collaboration is integral to improving Sunnyvale.
-He stated that he met with Google for an update and that he does not have any concerns since the Study Session or that meeting.
-Commissioner Olevson stated that he likes the unique design and the buildings' step-down transition to the Bay that would improve the experience for those on the Bay Trail.
+Commissioner Olevson acknowledged Google's communication with the Commission through Study Session updates and a willingness to incorporate the Commission's suggestions into the proposed project.
+He added that this type of collaboration is integral to making Sunnyvale a better place.
+He stated that he met with Google for an update and that he does not see anything of concern since the Study Session or that meeting.
+Commissioner Olevson stated that he likes the unique design and the buildings' stepping down transition to the Bay that would improve the experience for those using the Bay Trail.
 He further remarked that he will support the motion and noted that it is a great project that he is looking forward to seeing constructed.